Avash027/software-engineering-interview-prep/coding-problems/questions/Prime Game/Prime Game.md

 Let us look at an example

-- For $n=0$ John cannot make a move so he looses.
+- For $n=0$ John cannot make a move, so he looses.
-- For $n=1$ John cannot make a move so he looses.
+- For $n=1$ John cannot make a move, so he looses.
 - For $n=2$ John can subtract 2 from the n.
 After subtracting we check what is left ($n-y$).
 Here it is 0, As Doe cannot make any move he loses and John wins
 - For $n=3$ John can subtract 3 from the n.
 Here it is 0, As Doe cannot make any move he loses and John wins
-- For $n=4$ John can subtract only $2$, so now $2$ is left.From our previous result we know player at 2 can win by subtracting 2 so Doe wins and John loses
+- For $n=4$ John can subtract only $2$, so now $2$ is left.
+From our previous result we know player at 2 can win by subtracting 2 so Doe wins and John loses
 - For $n=5$ John can subtract $5$ and win
 - For $n=6$ John can subtract $2$ or $3$.
 Now we want the other player to land on a losing number.
 If we subtract $3$ then Doe will win as $3$ is a winning number.
 So John can subtract $2$ and win.